 Students with Disabilities

-The ACCUPLACER Web-based study app is free.
-You can use this study tool to become familiar with the style and content of questions on ACCUPLACER.
-The study app features practice tests.
-It can be accessed from a computer, tablet, or smartphone.
+Use this study tool to become familiar with the style and content of questions on ACCUPLACER.
+The study app features practice tests and may be accessed from a computer, tablet, or smartphone.

-ACCUPLACER assessments are computer-adaptive.
-Questions are selected based on your skill level; in other words, your response to one question determines the difficulty level of the following question.
-You are encouraged to give each question as much thought as you wish before selecting your final answer.
+ACCUPLACER uses the latest computer-adaptive technology.
+Questions are presented based on your individual skill level.
+Your response to each question drives the difficulty level of the next question.
+It’s important to give each question as much thought as you can before selecting your answer.

 The Reading Comprehension test, comprised of 20 questions, measures your ability to understand what you read, to identify main ideas and to make inferences.
 You need to distinguish between direct statements and secondary or supporting ideas.